Ouch! Why Am I Cramping While Breastfeeding?

 "[They] can feel like a cross between menstrual cramps and labor pains.
 For some, symptoms are mild, and others experience severe discomfort every time they nurse," she said.

-Madden said most breastfeeding parents experience these cramps to some degree, adding that they usually get stronger with subsequent pregnancies.
+Madden said most breastfeeding parents experience these cramps to some degree, and that they usually get stronger with subsequent pregnancies.

 Abrie McCoy, a board-certified lactation consultant in North Carolina who works with SimpliFed, added that some new parents don't feel cramping while breastfeeding at all.